Ananym/welcome-to-nexus/basics/kingdom-shops.md

 A comprehensive list of shops and services found in the kingdoms of NexusTK.

-## Inns
-Purchase yellow scrolls to return here.
-Purchase simple items, or wine for mana recovery.
-Access your bank.

-## Butcher
-Buys and sells various meats.
-Sell acorns for early coins.
-Different butchers have slightly different selections.

-## Smith
-Sells early armor and weapons for warriors and rogues, and helms for everyone.

-## Tailors and Seamstresses
-Sells clothes and robes for mages and poets, as well as simple clothing for anyone to wear.

-## Path Guilds
-Learn new spells, take on minor quests, read your path's info board for tips, restock on pipes and bear livers in the training hall.
-Tackle the celestial armor quests here starting level 66.

-Complete the regular Wisdom test for a small karma bonus.

-**Nagnang guilds** offer some quests unique to Nagnang's culture.

-**Rogue guilds** tend to feature a lady who can help you change your facial features, or even your gender.

-## Jewellery Shops
-Buy basic rings for the early levels.
-You can sell tarnished ambers here, but regular ambers are usually worth selling to other adventurers instead.

-## Potion Shops
-Buy potions, some of which are useless, some of which are vital for removing poison or bolstering your defences.
-Specialty wines can be found here.

-## Scroll Shops
-Buy scrolls that achieve similar results as potions in removing poison or improving your defence.
-Moon paper for scribing is also found here at great expense.

-## Messenger Shops
-Buy stationary like paper, ink, books, scrolls.
-Send items to others via the parcel system.
-Buy or cash-in cheques.

-## Salons
-Change your hairstyle or get a new hair dye.
-Different kingdoms offer different styles and colours.

-## Chapels
-Make arrangements for engagement, marriage, and divorce.
-The special "Love" ring sold here will allow you to teleport to your partner's side.

-## Marketplaces
-Facilitates mass exchanges between banks, also available at Kugnae gathering.
-Merchants occasionally hold public gatherings here.

-## Shamans
-Restores your body after you perish.
-By following your silver thread (F1/shift+F1) you can be brought here instantly to find your feet once more.
-Shamans live storied lives and feature in several quests.

-## Special NPCs
+### Inns
+- Purchase yellow scrolls to return here
+- Purchase simple items and wine for mana recovery
+- Access your bank

+### Butcher
+- Buys and sells various meats
+- Sell acorns for early coins
+- Different butchers have slightly different selections

+### Smith
+- Sells early armor and weapons for warriors and rogues
+- Sells helms for everyone

+### Tailors and Seamstresses
+- Sells clothes and robes for mages and poets
+- Sells simple clothing for anyone to wear

+### Path Guilds
+- Learn new spells
+- Take on minor quests
+- Read your path's info board for tips
+- Restock on pipes and bear livers in the training hall
+- Tackle the celestial armor quests here starting level 66
+- Complete the regular Wisdom test for a small karma bonus

+**Special Guild Features:**
+- **Nagnang guilds**: Offer some quests unique to Nagnang's culture
+- **Rogue guilds**: Feature a lady who can help you change your facial features or even your gender

+### Jewellery Shops
+- Buy basic rings for the early levels
+- Sell tarnished ambers here
+- Note: Regular ambers are usually worth more when sold to other adventurers

+### Potion Shops
+- Buy potions (some useful, some useless)
+- Essential potions for removing poison or bolstering defences
+- Specialty wines available here

+### Scroll Shops
+- Buy scrolls for removing poison or improving defence (similar to potions)
+- Moon paper for scribing (very expensive)

+### Messenger Shops
+- Buy stationary: paper, ink, books, scrolls
+- Send items to others via the parcel system
+- Buy or cash-in cheques

+### Salons
+- Change your hairstyle
+- Get new hair dye
+- Different kingdoms offer different styles and colours

+### Chapels
+- Make arrangements for engagement, marriage, and divorce
+- Buy the special "Love" ring that allows teleporting to your partner's side

+### Marketplaces
+- Facilitates mass exchanges between banks
+- Also available at Kugnae gathering
+- Merchants occasionally hold public gatherings here

+### Shamans
+- Restores your body after you perish
+- Follow your silver thread (F1/shift+F1) to be brought here instantly after death
+- Feature in several quests due to their storied lives

 ### Sunset Weaver, Shadow Dragon, Midnight Weaver
-Mysterious figures capable of drawing out your true potential.
-They'll let you trade experience directly for stat growth after you've attained your 99th insight.
+- Mysterious figures capable of drawing out your true potential
+- Trade experience directly for stat growth after reaching your 99th insight

-## Libraries
+### Libraries
-Sells informational scrolls for some subpaths.
-Also features boards for histories, stories, and public records.
-The librarians are keen on pirate coins, and will let you trade these in for karma or item rewards.
+- Sells informational scrolls for some subpaths
+- Features boards for histories, stories, and public records
+- Librarians trade pirate coins for karma or item rewards

-## Palaces
+### Palaces
-Homes to the kingdom's royalty, and grand venues for events that concern the entire kingdom.
-Contains the Chronicles of the Wind boards, where you can stay informed on political events or the personal endeavours of the community.
-The kingdom greeter outside will allow you to become a citizen if you are currently Neutral, advertise your public events, or buy Wisdom clothes that unlock year by year.
+- Homes to the kingdom's royalty
+- Grand venues for kingdom-wide events
+- Contains the Chronicles of the Wind boards for staying informed on:
+  - Political events
+  - Personal endeavours of the community
+- Kingdom greeter outside offers services:
+  - Become a citizen if currently Neutral
+  - Advertise your public events
+  - Buy Wisdom clothes that unlock year by year